masc-ucsc/docs/docs/pyrope/02-basics.md

 ## Printing and debugging

-Printing messages is useful for debugging. `puts` prints a message and the string is formatted using the c++20 fmt format.
+Printing messages is useful for debugging. `puts` prints a message and the string is formatted using the c++23 std::format.
 There is an implicit newline printed.
 The same without a newline can be achieved with print.

 ```
 a = 1
-puts "Hello a is {}", a
+puts "Hello a is {a}"
 ```

 Pyrope does string interpolation, and it has attributes to access line of code